-In accordance with the provisions of ASC350, "Intangibles - Goodwill and Other," we apply a fair value based impairment test to the net book value of goodwill and indefinite-lived assets on an annual basis and, if certain events or circumstances indicate that an impairment loss may have been incurred, on an interim basis.
+In accordance with the provisions of ASC 350, "Intangibles - Goodwill and Other", we apply a fair value based impairment test to the net book value of goodwill and indefinite-lived assets on an annual basis and, if certain events or circumstances indicate that an impairment loss may have been incurred, on an interim basis.
 The analysis of potential impairments of goodwill requires a two-step process.
 The first step is an estimation of fair value of the Company.
 If step one indicates that impairment potentially exists, the second step is performed to measure the amount of impairment, if any.
 Impairment exists when the fair value of goodwill or indefinite-lived assets is less than the carrying value.

 As of June 30, 2011, based on a combination of factors, including a decline in our market capitalization, updated business forecasts, and the expiration of our warrants, we concluded that there were sufficient indicators to require us to perform an interim goodwill and indefinite lived intangibles impairment analysis.
-For the purposes of this analysis, our estimates of fair value are based on a combination of the income approach, which estimates the fair value based on the future discounted cash flows, and the market approach, which estimates the fair value based on the future filing of our Quarterly Report on Form 10-Q for the second quarter of fiscal 2011, we had not completed this analysis due to the complexities involved in determining the implied fair value of the goodwill and indefinite lived intangibles.
-However, based on the work performed to date, we have concluded that an impairment loss is probable and can be reasonably estimated.
-Accordingly, we have recorded a \$44.2 million non-cash asset impairment charge, representing our best estimate of the impairment loss for the quarter ended June 30, 2011.
+For the purposes of the analysis performed during the second quarter of 2011, our estimates of fair value were based on a combination of the income approach, which estimates the fair value based on the future discounted cash flows, and the market approach, which estimates the fair value based on comparable market prices.
+We concluded that an impairment loss was probable and could be reasonably estimated.
+Accordingly, we recorded a \$44.2 million non- cash asset impairment charge.